yext/search-core/docs/answers-core.verticalresults.appliedqueryfilters.md

 ## VerticalResults.appliedQueryFilters property

-A array of [query filters](./answers-core.appliedqueryfilter.md) which were applied to the vertical results
+A array of [AppliedQueryFilter](./answers-core.appliedqueryfilter.md)<!-- -->s which were applied to the vertical results.

 <b>Signature:</b>